pjcrank/Affects-of-Landscape-Architecture-on-Mental-Wellbeing/firstdraft_atom.md

 	*a.
 Testing of strategies through micro-climate modeling*
 	*b.
 Discussion of the strengths and weaknesses of different mitigation strategies in their ability to balance improvements of different goals.*

 **E. Extreme heat and Schizophrenia**
 	*a.
 What are the best approaches to reducing the environmental exposure to stressors for schizophrenic crises and episodes?*
+The medical research continues to point to the importance of the hypothalamus for thermoregulation.
+This includes evidence that supports a blockage in the neurotransmission resulting in fatigue, hyperthermia, and hypothermia during exercise and in varying ambient thermal environments (Meussen et al., 2010;
+Roeland et al., 2010).
+Therefore, reducing ambient stressors such as extreme heat or extreme cold can reduce fatigue and improve the brain's ability to manage the transmission of information and regulation of the body.
+Additionally, there is some research to suggest that the amount of sunshine and solar radiation a person is exposed to can influence the likelihood of manic episodes of which, schizophrenia is related; however, studies have only looked at manic depressive and manic bipolar patients and incidents (Lee et al., 2002; Volpe et al., 2006).
+This points to a reduction in Mean Radiant Temperature (MRT) may further improve the ambient environment for schizophrenia than simply reducing air temperature.

 	*b.
 How does landscape architecture help/hurt the schizophrenic population in Phoenix?*
+If reducing ambient stressors can improve the landscape of schizophrenia in Phoenix, then it is paramount to landscape architecture to provide structures that ease the burden on this vulnerable population.
+Many low-income, affordable housing, and transient populations are unable to choose their thermal conditions.
+This population also appears to overlap with the schizophrenic population.
+The design of urban form becomes essential to reducing the ambient stressors to causing schizophrenic episodes.
+While the ambient environment is not the only cause of schizophrenic crises, it does provide ways for easing the burden of this population while also benefiting the general public at the same time.
+If MRT is the better option to improving the thermal environment for schizophrenia, then Phoenix is a very dangerous locale for individuals with the disorder.

 	*c.
 Are strategies that maximize thermal comfort also aiding in reducing the environmental exposure to schizophrenia crises stressors?*
+Could MRT reductions be the best approach to analyzing the impact of mitigation strategies for the schizophrenic population?